-30. In deciding to pursue a consultation on a permanent restriction on the Washgate route, Members had regard to the extent to which it is necessary to restrict mechanically propelled vehicles.
+30. In deciding to pursue a consultation on a permanent restriction on Derby Lane, Members had regard to the extent to which it is necessary to restrict mechanically propelled vehicles.
 S122 of the RTRA does not require the Authority to proceed in stages starting with a least restrictive option.
-However, if a less restrictive option might achieve
+However, if a less restrictive option might achieve the desired outcome then it is a factor for consideration.
+Paragraph 24 highlights the principal alternatives which have been identified from the representations received.
+These are considered below: